Lebanon Mountain Trail

 On sections 6 & 9 you will find other blazes in red and white, yellow and white, blue and white which you should ignore if you are walking on the LMT.

 Sections 4,5,6,7,8,9,10,11,12,13,14,15,16,17,20,21,22 and 26 are completely blazed with white and purple marks,

 Sections 1,2,23,24,25, (18 and part of 19 inside the Shouf Biosphere reserve) are still not blazed, section 3 is partially blazed.

-The Baskinta Literary Trail (BLT) path is marked with information panels and directional signs, some parts are marked with yellow (Marigold) and purple as well as white and purple where the LMT and BLT meets.
+The Baskinta Literary Trail (BLT) path is marked with information panels and directional signs, some parts of the trail are marked with yellow (Marigold) and purple as well as white and purple where the LMT and BLT meets.

 There are 20 maps for 26 sections that are still not updated since 2008.
 If you are using the maps and you notice diversions between the maps and the marks, please be sure to follow the marks.